epomatti/az-appserv-sql-passwordless/README.md

-# Azure App Services passwordless connection to SQL Database
+# App Services passwordless SQL Database connection

 Full demonstration of how to connect from App Service vai System-Assigned identity to Azure SQL Database.
 Guidelines used from [this article](https://learn.microsoft.com/en-us/azure/app-service/tutorial-connect-msi-azure-database?tabs=sqldatabase%2Csystemassigned%2Cnetfx%2Cwindowsclient).